kauruus/kauruus.github.io/posts/2023/01/07-book-review-generic-data-tructures-and-algorithms-in-go.md

 In chapter 4, the book introduces Game of Life.

-It utlize [fyne](https://fyne.io/) to display the grid, so it need to run the simulation in a goroutine.
-Fine use case but not related to data structure and algorithm.
+It utilize [fyne](https://fyne.io/) to display the grid, so it need to run the simulation in a goroutine.
+Fair use case but not related to data structure and algorithm.

 In chapter 10, it implement a "concurrent" AVL tree, bascailly a sharding map, not very interesting.